ibm-cloud-docs/vpc/bs_snapshots_about.md

 * You can take up to 750 snapshots per volume in a region.
 * You can't take a snapshot of a volume in a [degraded state](/docs/vpc?topic=vpc-block-storage-vpc-monitoring#block-storage-vpc-health-states).
+* A first-generation volume must be attached to a running virtual server instance for you to take a snapshot of its data.
+This limitation does not apply to second-generation volumes.
 * You can't create a copy of a snapshot in the source (local) region.
 * When you create copies of a snapshot in other regions, only one copy can exist in each region.
 That means 9 copies globally.
 * Cross-regional copies are not supported in Montreal (`ca-mon`) MZR.